Bryconops durbini: Conservation status

-Bryconops durbinae has not been evaluated by the IUCN.
+Bryconops durbini has been evaluated by the IUCN Red List as "Data Deficient".
 Nonetheless, it faces threats to its population, mostly in the form of human activity and environmental destruction (which is also the case for the species of Bryconops that have been evaluated).

 The Rio Tapajos has long been considered for possible infrastructure development and mining operations, and there have been instances of illegal mining disturbing enough sediment to turn the water completely brown.
 The region is of great importance to not only ecological biodiversity but also to a population of roughly 1.4 million people, including various indigenous tribes, and so legal plans and operations have been reconsidered in the context of having as little impact on the region as possible.
-Therefore, Bryconops durbinae (alongside the other Tapajos-endemic species) has a greater chance for survival.
+Therefore, Bryconops durbini (alongside the other Tapajos-endemic species) has a greater chance for survival.